Link Search Menu Expand Document

 NOTE:

 These template files were originally designed for use with the llm CLI tool (see the Appendix in the repo’s README for details about llm).
-In our Python scripts, LiteLLM is used instead to invoke inference.
+In our Python tools, LiteLLM is used instead to invoke inference.
 We extract the content we need from the templates and construct the prompts we send through LiteLLM.

 The tdd-example-refill-chatbot.py tool passes a number of hand-written prompts that are either prescription refill requests or something else, then checks what was returned by the model.
 As the TDD chapter explains, this is a very ad-hoc approach to creating and testing a unit benchmark.